vasudevanv/uberuno/index.md

 <h1>&Uuml;ber uno | Uno on steroids</h1>

-&Uuml;ber uno is a modified version of the classic Uno card game .
+&Uuml;ber uno is a modified version of the classic Uno card game.
+There are several additions including new cards and some wacky gameplay.

+## Gameplay

 Each round or "hand" consists of the rules for a basic Uno game plus a "Wild Ones" rule, the "Fast Eddy" and a combination of several addon rules which are determined by the dealer of that particular hand.
 In &Uuml;ber Uno, there